The nil rate band for cumulative chargeable transfers in the last seven years is £312,000

 - the first £3,000 gifted in a tax year (unused limit may be carried forward for one year)

-- small gifts of up to £250 to one person in a year
+- small gifts of up to £250 per recipient in a year

 - normal expenditure out of income